 - Lead and Account Lists created in Sales Navigator

-LinkedIn claims that the higher the user’s score, the more successful that person or company is at reaching their sales goals.
-For example, they say that highly active LinkedIn users gain 45 percent more sales opportunities, are 51 percent are more likely to hit their quotas and are 80 percent more productive.
+LinkedIn claims the higher the score, the more successful that person or company is at reaching their sales goals.
+For example, it says that highly active LinkedIn users:

-Opinions vary widely as to whether LinkedIn’s SSI tool is helpful and when I posted this question to my LinkedIn network, I got a variety of responses among the 304 comments, and they seemed to be pretty evenly split in their opinions.
+Opinions vary widely as to whether LinkedIn’s SSI tool is helpful.
+When I asked my LinkedIn network about it, I got a variety of responses among the 304 comments.
+The responders seemed to be evenly split in their opinions.

-LinkedIn trainer Mike Shelah notes that while the SSI can be helpful, he also thinks it is somewhat biased.
-“I had a score in the mid-90s for quite some time and then it dropped 10 points one day.
+LinkedIn trainer Mike Shelah notes that while the SSI can be helpful, it is somewhat biased.
+“I had a score in the mid-90s for quite some time, and then it dropped 10 points one day.
 It was unclear as to why.
 I will say it happened around the same time I stopped using the LinkedIn blog platform and then sharing those blogs to my groups.
-The biggest revelation for me was the 80/20 rule is in full effect.
-80% of people on LinkedIn seem to be casual users at best and the other 20% of us dominate the platform.”
+The biggest revelation for me was the 80/20 rule is in full effect: 80% of people on LinkedIn seem to be casual users at best, and the other 20% of us dominate the platform.”

-A LinkedIn user who works as a copywriter said that while he looks at his SSI from time to time, he doesn’t think it’s a particularly useful measure.
+A copywriter said that while he looks at his SSI from time to time, he doesn’t think it’s a particularly useful measure.
 “My understanding is that SSI is a relative score based on your perceived influence within your network,” he wrote, adding that a high score might mean you’re a big fish in a small pond, while a low score might mean you’re connected with lots of highly influential people.

-One LinkedIn Consultant agrees that the SSI score is not always relevant to everyone or even everyone’s business.
-However, she adds, in her work with smaller businesses she finds the index to be a great tool to establish metrics and a general indicator of progress.
+One LinkedIn consultant agrees that the SSI score is not always relevant to everyone or even everyone’s business.
+But in her work with smaller businesses, she adds, she finds the index to be a great tool to establish metrics and to track general progress.

 What information can I gain from my LinkedIn SSI score?

 You can learn how to identify better prospects in less time by taking advantage of LinkedIn’s profile search function.
-As you find the right people to reach out to, your SSI score in this area increases.
+As you find the right people to reach out to, your SSI in this area will increase.